- Who We Are

 5201 Woodward • 313.481.1339 • detroitpubliclibrary.org

 Join the Detroit Public Library for joyful, holiday fun and activities!
-They will provide free cider, doughnuts and GOOD Cookies® (while supplies last) and a hot DJ spinning holiday hits for you to dance those calories away.
-Santa Claus will also be 'in the house' to listen to kids' requests and to take photos.
-Exciting events include a nationally-known music performer head-lining their newly renamed, "Clara Stanton Jones Friends Auditorium!"
-For all book lovers, they will host a Holiday Book Sale by the Friends Foundation to benefit their Summer Reading Program.
-Exhibitions include Honoring the Legacy of Clara Stanton Jones and The Dale Rich Collection’s 150th Anniversary of the Emancipation Proclamation.
-Tour through the Open House for the 70th Anniversary of their E. Azalia Hackley collection featuring African Americans in the performing arts, or just stroll through their beautiful building and enjoy the holiday atmosphere.
+They will have free cider and Dutch Girl doughnuts while supplies last, and DJ Emmett spinning holiday hits for you to dance those calories away.
+Santa Claus will also be "in the house" to listen to kids' requests and to take photos.
+Talented musicians, singers and dancers will be featured throughout the building.
+Tour through the DPL Galleria featuring local artists, their Open House for special collections, or just stroll through the beautiful beuilding and enjoy the holiday atmosphere.

 3711 Woodward • 313.576.5111 • dso.org